 The Federal Bureau of Prisons (BOP) was initially established by Congress in 1930 and has since that time become a highly centralized organization with over 33,000 employees who supervise more than 209,000 inmates.
 The federal system has over 100 facilities that include maximum-security prisons, supermax facilities, detention centers, prison camps, and even halfway houses.
-The variety of correctional services provided by this system is much greater than what most state systems provide (Federal Bureau of Prisons, 2010b).
+The variety of correctional services provided by this system is much greater than what most state systems provide (Federal Bureau of Prisons, 2010a).

 Since the War on Drugs that occurred during the 1980s, the proportion of drug offenders has remained high, constituting more than half of the BOP population (Carson, 2014).
 However, unlike state prisoners, most federal offenders are not violent, and their drug crimes are also not usually associated with violence.
 Also interesting is that roughly 12% of all federal inmates are citizens of other countries (Carson, 2014).
 As an indicator of the types of crimes and the types of criminals that tend to be included in the federal system, consider that 54% of federal inmates are classified as being either a low- or minimum-security risk, with the average time served for BOP inmates being around 6.5 years in length (Federal Bureau of Prisons, 2010b).
+Focus Topic 1.2 provides a brief overview of the history of the Bureau of Prisons (BOP).